Great Pyrenees: Dog Profile and Information

 • Colors: White, Red, Tan, and Grey

-Elegant, majestic, and imposing, the Great Pyrenees is a large-sized dog of medium substance that is just a little bit longer than tall.
+Elegant, majestic, and imposing, the Great Pyrenees is a large-sized dog of medium substance that is slightly longer than tall.

-This dogs thick coat gives an impression of an animal with denser bone and stature.
+This dog’s thick coat gives the impression of an animal with denser bones and stature.
 This breed was initially developed to guard sheep on steep mountain slopes, so it must combine agility with strength.

-The dog moves with so much ease, and has good reach and drive.
-The body is shielded with a weather-resistant double coat that consists of an undercoat that is dense and wooly undercoat and an outer coat that is long, coarse, and flat, imparting the right insulation from the Pyrenean cold.
+The dog moves with so much ease and has good reach and drive.
+The body is shielded with a weather-resistant double coat that consists of a dense and wooly undercoat and an outer coat that is long, coarse, and flat, imparting the right insulation from the Pyrenean cold.

 You can feel nothing but elegance from the contemplating expression of a Great Pyrenees dog.